Yizack/plebrewards/docs/connections/spotify.md

 8. Click on View client secret.
 9. Copy and paste the Client ID and Client Secret into the Spotify connection form in Pleb Rewards.
 10. Click on "Link" and approve the app.
-11. You're all set!
+11. You"re all set!
 Enjoy Pleb Rewards for Twitch with Spotify!